panantoni01/Linux_Driver_Virtual/README.md

-# Linux Device Driver
+# Linux Drivers

-This repository contains source code for a Linux device driver of a virtual peripheral (`scripts/calc_periph.py`) on RISC-V processor that is emulated in [Renode](https://github.com/renode/renode) framework.
-All the used materials are based on the contents of Linux Device Drivers course at the University of Wroclaw (a.y.
-2021-2022).
+This repository contains source code for some Linux character device drivers that I developed as a part of the Linux drivers course at the University of Wroclaw (a.y.
+2021-2022):
+* [driver_calc](https://github.com/panantoni01/Linux_Driver_Virtual/tree/main/driver_calc) - driver of a simple arithmetic peripheral, that is capable of performing +,-,*,/ operations
+* [driver_litex_gpio](https://github.com/panantoni01/Linux_Driver_Virtual/tree/main/driver_litex_gpio) - driver of a LiteX's GPIO device that counts the number interrupts raised from the device

+All the drivers can be built and run on a Vexriscv processor that is emulated in [Renode](https://github.com/renode/renode) framework.

 ## Prerequisites